Ransomware deja vu

-At Mimecast our first priority is to help protect our customers from the latest threats.
-Our services help protect email which has traditionally been the primary attack route for ransomware as well for many other forms of cyber threats.
-There have already been reports of Petya being distributed via email (using the source email of email@example.com and includes the attachment Order-20062017.doc).
-However, examples have also revealed that the Petya ransomware is also spreading over local networks and the internet by abusing the Server Message Block (SMB) protocol weaknesses that reached notoriety with the recent WannaCry attack.
+There have already been reports of Petya being distributed via email using the source email of "email@example.com" and includes the attachment "Order-20062017.doc".
+However, examples have also revealed that the Petya ransomware is being spread over local networks and the internet by abusing the Server Message Block (SMB) protocol weaknesses that reached notoriety with the recent WannaCry attack.

 This blog is designed to provide insight as well as help all organizations complete a review of their network and email security, backup and business continuity systems and processes.